Spring is near and life is beginning to return to the earth. My favourite time of year is about to erupt into pink and white blossom.

 My doors are open to Tai Chi, Qigong and Taoist meditation private tuition in the home or the great outdoors on the glorious Isle of Wight.
 Available in the following areas; Ryde, Fishbourne, Havenstreet, Wootton Bridge, Whippingham, East Cowes and Newport.

 Coming in March – Womens Qigong Session

-I’m holding a FREE event in celebration of International Women’s Day, on Sunday 10 March 2019 at 10.30am GMT.
+I’m holding an event in celebration of International Women’s Day, on Sunday 10 March 2019 at 10.30am GMT.
 Join me for a dose of healthy movements with women from across the globe in my virtual classroom online.
 Find out more here.

 Live Online – Private Tuition

 Over the last months, my online lessons have flowed into similar paths.
 In the winter the challenges that come up during the practice and journey in Tai Chi and Qigong are 1) motivation, 2) injury and physical health, and 3) environmental stresses and pressures.

 What I assure my students is that Tai Chi and Qigong training follows the ebb and flow of real life.
 I am both a teacher and a student who lives an average life full of ups and downs with joy and sadness.
 I walk the same path as us all and experience the same and different challenges.
 I find it personally harder in winter than the other seasons across all bases; emotional, physical and spiritual.
 What keeps me well in winter is my home practice.
 A regular home practice is a chance to connect with your body and your sense of being.